tonyfu97/W.A.K.E/README.md

 info = info = StreamInfo(name='Muse', type='EEG', channel_count=5, nominal_srate=256, channel_format='float32', source_id=options.name)  # name is command line argument, e.g. Muse-E02A
 ```

 The `name` can actually be anything you want.
 It is just used to find the stream on the LSL network.
 The `type` is the type of data we are streaming.
 Refer to this page to see [all the available types](https://github.com/sccn/xdf/wiki/Meta-Data).
 We have 5 channels.
-All have a sampling rate of 256 Hz, and the format is `float32`.
+All have a sampling rate of 256 Hz, and the format is `float32`. `source_id` is required.
+It is the unique identifier of the device.

 The `StreamInfo` object provides a `desc()` method that allow the user to extend the metadata of the stream, so that other programs can understand the data.
 For example, we can add the manufacturer of the device and the labels of the channels.